MaciejDanko/hopit/README.md

-I thank Anna Oksuzyan, Vladimir M. Shkolnikov, Christian Dudel, Marius Pascariu, Laszlo Nemeth, and Oskar Burger for their comments and suggestions.
+I thank Anna Oksuzyan, Vladimir M. Shkolnikov, Christian Dudel, Marius Pascariu, Laszlo Nemeth, and Oskar Burger for their comments and suggestions; I thank @alexhanna, the editor of the JOSS journal, and two JOSS peer reviewers @soodoku and @mkearney for their suggestions and corrections.
 I also thank the Max Planck Institute for Demographic Research for all their support.

 The artificially generated data used in the package examples are based